databricks/spark-training/strata_2013/mli-document-categorization.md

 </div>
 </div>

-We then take that set of *items that exist in this document* and project them onto a common space.
-To decide on this space, we first look at the whole corpus, and rank N-grams according to their frequency.
-This ranking gives us an explicit order for the N-grams to be projected onto, and we can now create a binary feature vector for each document, where the features indicate the existence of a particular string in a document.
+Once we compute all N-grams appearing in a document, we could in theory represent the document using all of these N-grams.
+However, the full set of N-grams in a corpus is typically quite large, and in our wikipedia prediction task we choose (largely for computational reasons) to consider a restricted subset of N-grams to represent each document.
+To decide on the subset of N-grams to consider, we first rank each N-gram by its frequency across the entire corpus of documents.
+This ranking gives us an explicit ordering for selecting a restricted subset of top N-grams, and we can now create a binary feature vector for each document, where the features indicate the existence of these top N-grams in a document.

 Word frequency calculation is the classic "word count" followed by a sort, which you already saw in the [interactive analysis with Spark](#interactive-analysis) section.

-Once these word frequencies have been computed, projecting the set of N-grams in a document to the feature space is just a map over that set.
+Once these word frequencies have been computed, projecting the set of N-grams in a document to the feature space of top N-grams is just a map over that set.

     **Exercise:** In the same scala prompt, write a function that, given the output of your "bigrams" function and an ordered list of bigrams (bigrams ordered by frequency), produces a binary feature vector in the same order as the ordered list, indicating whether or not the set from the document contains that bigram.
 The output of this function is a "feature vector".